 This biweekly seminar is designed for pre-chiropractic students.
 The seminar examines the breath and depth of the chiropractic profession including methods of treatment, types of therapy, scope of practice and diversity of the profession.
 Topics also include admission requirements to accredited chiropractic schools, state licensing procedures and other relevant concerns.
 Field trips to chiropractic colleges, clinics and/or offices are required.
 Students will be required to prepare and present research papers.
 Students may repeat the course for credit.
+0.25 c.u.

-SCI 200 INTRODUCTION TO FORENSIC SCIENCE
+SCI 200 INTRODUCTION TO FORENSIC SCIENCE Scientific & Technological Skills

 This course is an integrated lecture/laboratory course designed to introduce non-science majors to the fundamental principles of science and to teach them to apply these principles to forensic science.
 Topics will include properties of matter, analysis of physical evidence (glass, soils, hairs, fibers, paint, drugs), toxicology, serology, fingerprinting, arson, and firearms.
+1 c.u.